agouch/SWE-6733---Outdora/README.md

 #### Design Messaging Backend
 **User Story:**
-As a developer, I want to design the backend for messaging so that users can communicate with each other within the app.
+As a user, I need the backend to securely and efficiently manage my messages, guaranteeing the privacy and reliability of my conversations.

 **Details:**
 - **Requirements:**